ds2010/pyStoNED/doc/sphinx/examples/Plot/3d_plot.rst

 ================================================================
-Plotting estimation function /fronter: two-input and one-output
+Plot of estimated function/frontier: two-input and one-output
 ================================================================